noahverner1995/SAND-wich/README.md

 ## Getting involved

-At the moment, just make sure to follow us on our social networks to keep well informed about more developments like this one, and drop some 💓, 🔁, and 👏:
+You can follow us on our social networks to keep well informed about more developments like this one, and drop some 💓, 🔁, and 👏:

 • Twitter 🐦: https://twitter.com/cryptobote
 <br>
 • Medium 📰: https://medium.com/@cryptobote

+💚 **You can also support us by purchasing at least one NFT from <a href="https://opensea.io/noahverner?tab=created_collections">these collections</a>** 💚

 ## Credits and references